Autoradiography of

 developed shows a pattern of black bands that indicate

-the positions of labelled DNA in the blot.
+the presence or absence, and the sizes of labelled DNA in the blot.
 Alignment marks in three of

 the four corners are made with radio-luminescent ink